Carlene Cardosi, LCSW, CADC

 Director of Recovery Homes

 Denita Lynde oversees Rosecrance’s recovery homes, which serve patients who have completed primary substance abuse treatment: Hillman House for boys, Marlowe House for girls and Greendale House for adults and women with children.
 Denita is a Certified Alcohol and Drug Abuse Counselor (CADC) and holds a degree in psychology from Northern Illinois University.
 She serves on the Illinois Task Force on Women’s Issues in Treatment.
 Denita was a Unit Coordinator at the Rosecrance Griffin Williamson Campus for adolescents since 2003.

 Craig Riehle is Director of Access, overseeing all first contact activity, assessments and admissions for Rosecrance.
 He joined Rosecrance in 2004.
 Riehle earned his B.A. from Northern Illinois University and his M.S.W. from Aurora University.

-Stephen Smith has extensive experience working with individuals and families dealing with addictions, mental health problems, life skills development, LGBT issues and life issues specific to young adults.
+Stephen Smith supervises the Rosecrance Griffin Williamson Campus, the Rosecrance Berry Campus and Aspen Counseling & Consulting.
+He is responsible for all residential and community-based behavioral healthcare programming for children and adolescents.
+He has extensive experience working with individuals and families dealing with substance use and mental health disorders, life skills development, LGBT issues and life issues specific to young adults.
 He completed his undergraduate studies at Western University and his graduate studies at National Louis University.
-Stephen has been director of Aspen since June 2010.
 He joined Rosecrance in 2006.